-Assigned LIPA Staff: Donna Mongiardo, Vice President - Controller
+Donna Mongiardo, Vice President - Controller 0 - None

-LIPA Executive: Ken Kane, Senior Advisor to Operations Oversight
+Ken Kane, Senior Advisor for Oversight Moderate

 The objective of this task is to improve the documentation of work performed by LIPA Financial Oversight staff.
 This documentation will also improve the lines of communication and understanding of outcomes between LIPA and PSEG Long Island.